kaelspencer/MMM-PaprikaMenu/README.md

 2. cd into `MMM-PaprikaMenu` and run `npm install`

 # Config
+At a minimum, you need a Paprika cloud sync account.
+Provide that email and password in the config.

 |Option|Description|
 |:--|:--|
 |email              |**REQUIRED**<br>The email user account for Paprika<br><br>Type: *string*|